roni5/drupal7-with-nginx/README.md

 Review and change as necessary.

 #### Symlinks to `sites-enabled/`
-Just a reminder to make sure you add the necessary symlinks to from `sites-available/` to `sites-enabled/`.
+Just a reminder to make sure you add the necessary symlinks from `sites-available/` to `sites-enabled/`.
 Note that the `sites-enabled/default` symlink is already linked to `sites-available/default` on a standard installation.

 ##Options